-Though the Chinook didn't practice agriculture like many other North American tribes, they were very instrumental in the formation of the many Oregon Oak and camas plant communities that once dotted the Willamette Valley and Columbia River basin.
+Though, unlike many other North American tribes, the Chinook were not known to practice agriculture, they were very instrumental in the shaping and maintainance of the many Oregon Oak and camas meadows that once dotted the Willamette Valley and Columbia River basin.
 Through low-intensity burns, usually carried out in the late Summer or Fall, the Chinook and other tribes throughout the Pacific Northwest would "burn out" the Douglas Firs, brush and weeds, which in turn would encourage the camas and oak to thrive and attract game to open prairies.
-Arrowheads found on the site in the past indicate that the bluff was once a hunting ground.
-The presence of the oak, camas, yampah, tarweed and medicinal plants is an indicator that the site was also at one time, frequented for harvest of these traditional food staples .
+To this day, the presence of the oak, camas, yampah, tarweed and other food and medicinal plants found on Liberty Hill is an indicator that the site was frequented for harvest of these traditional staples .

 Paul Kane painting of Chinook people next to their temporary Summer shelter.